A module which might save a lot of work (see the example scenarios below) if you have content in two or more languages.

 - Can automatically redirect users to a suitable translation of a page, based on the user's language preferences.

 - Avoids the need to manually edit content which links to other content when new translations of the referenced content are added.

 - Generates links pointing to content in user's preferred language, even though the current page may be in a different language.

-- Integrates with Secure Pages and various other modules.
+- Integrates with various other modules.

 Example scenario #1

 You have content in French, and want to include in it a link to node/100.
 However, node/100 is currently not available in French, only English.
 Using MultiLink, you can easily enter a link to node/100 in your French content.
 Later, when node/100 gets translated to French at node/150, the link automatically updates to point to node/150 - you don't need to go back and edit the French content that linked to node/100, let alone remember where it was!

 A translator has to translate a node from English to German.
 The content includes many links to other (English) nodes.
 The translator does not know the node numbers or aliases of the German versions of those linked nodes, and perhaps they have not yet been translated anyway.
 So she/he has to look for each one and enter its node number/alias if available.
 If those linked nodes have not yet been translated, the translator would perhaps have to suspend the original task, go and translate the linked nodes (hopefully they won't contain any more links!) make a note of the resulting node numbers and then go back to finish the original task.
 Alternatively, the translator can simply use MultiLink, referencing the English versions of linked nodes, knowing that all links will automatically be updated to point to the correct German versions if and when available.